5 Critical Thinking

 The ultimate goal here is to have an interaction about your baby, your work of love.
-This conversation should lead to ideas, suggestions, and improvements in not only the individual piece of art you are discussing but in your creative journey.
+This conversation should lead to ideas, suggestions and improvements in not only the individual piece of art your discussing, but in your creative journey.
 This evaluation of your work is going to involve you expressing your thoughts with someone who has other thoughts.
 You both need to start utilizing some critical thinking.

-When I first heard this term, I started researching it and came up with some pretty intense and deep articles, ideas, scholarly works that, quite frankly were beyond my comprehension skills.
+When I first heard this term, I started researching it and came up with some pretty intense articles, ideas, scholarly works that, quite frankly were beyond my simple mind.
 Papers from ivory league schools, psychological research, educational information and the kicker for me was the philosophic Socratic approach.

 I think that’s it.
 I’m sure you know the acronym, KISS?
 Keep it simple smarty!
 Ok so I made that up, because stupid just didn’t seem right after all that talk about being gentle.